buckaroo-labs/SD231-PHP-Forms/README.md

 10. Modify your PHP code so that `$_GET['fname']` is only echoed if the variable is set.
 11. Modify your PHP code so that if `$_GET['fname']` set, a script element is echoed as well.
 This script element will contain javascript which changes the content of the paragraph element (with the "demo" ID) to a greeting that includes `$_GET['fname']`.

 Step #11 is going to be tricky.
 You are probably going to need to construct a string in PHP that contains quotation marks.
 PHP makes this relatively painless.
-If you need a string to contain double-quotation marks, you enclose it in single-quote marks, e.g.: `$string1='My name is "Ishmael."'; If you need a string to contain single-quote marks, vice versa, e.g.: `$SQLString="SELECT id FROM students WHERE fname='Ishmael'";
+If you need a string to contain double-quotation marks, you enclose it in single-quote marks, e.g.: `$string1='My name is "Ishmael."'`; If you need a string to contain single-quote marks, vice versa, e.g.: `$SQLString="SELECT id FROM students WHERE fname='Ishmael'"`;

 12. Submit your updated `index.php` file in Canvas.